devyn-miller/ec1cpsc542may3/README.md

 ### Conclusion

 This project demonstrates a structured approach to solving an image segmentation problem using deep learning.
 By carefully preprocessing the data, augmenting it to enhance model robustness, and employing a powerful U-Net architecture, I was able to achieve precise segmentation of pets from their backgrounds.
 The project's modular design ensures each component is easily understandable and modifiable for future enhancements or adaptations to similar tasks.

-# Project Structure

-Below is the tree structure of the project repository, detailing the organization and contents of each file and directory:

-the-final-assignment2-cpsc542

-├── README.md                   # Project overview, setup instructions, and additional notes

-├── src                         # Source code for the project

-│   ├── preprocessing.py        # Contains functions for data loading and preprocessing

-│   ├── augmentation.py         # Implements data augmentation techniques

-│   ├── model.py                # Defines the U-Net model architecture

-│   ├── training.py             # Manages the model training process

-│   ├── metrics.py              # Evaluation metrics and performance analysis

-│   └── grad_cam.py             # Grad-CAM visualizations for model interpretation

-├── figures                     # Directory for storing static figures and plots

-│   └── ...                     # Various PNG images from initial exploratory data analysis

-│   └── main.ipynb              # Main notebook with project walkthrough, including EDA and results

-└── requirements.txt            # Lists the project's Python dependencies for replication

-Each component of the project is modularized, allowing for easy understanding and modification.
-The `src` directory contains the core logic for preprocessing, augmentation, model definition, training, and evaluation.
-Static figures generated during the project are stored in the `figures` directory.
-The `requirements.txt` file lists all the necessary Python packages to ensure the project can be replicated in different environments.

-- `README.md`: Project overview, setup instructions, and additional notes.
-- `src`: Source code for the project.
-  - `preprocessing.py`: Contains functions for data loading and preprocessing.
-  - `augmentation.py`: Implements data augmentation techniques.
-  - `model.py`: Defines the U-Net model architecture.
-  - `training.py`: Manages the model training process.
-  - `metrics.py`: Evaluation metrics and performance analysis.
-  - `grad_cam.py`: Grad-CAM visualizations for model interpretation.
-- `figures`: Directory for storing static figures and plots.
-  - Various PNG images from initial exploratory data analysis.
-  - `model_structures`: PNG Images for various model architectures I experimented with.
-- `main.ipynb`: Main notebook with project walkthrough, including EDA and results.
-- `model_history.json`: Stores the training history of the model for analysis.
-- `models`: Due to size constraints, the trained model is hosted externally.
-A link is provided in the repository for access.

 # Additional notes below — please read.